Bosy12/BosyShafey/README.md

 Test case as follows :
-1. Validate the apps tabs is shown
+1. Validate the apps button is shown and clickble
-2. validate the categories menu is shown and clickable
+2. validate the categories menu is shown and clickable 3.click on Education from the categories menu 4.Searching for TED and Assert from Existing the TED app 5.Searching for Facebook.
-3. input  TED in the search text box